PDP-10/-READ--THIS-/README.md

 issue](https://github.com/PDP-10/-READ--THIS-/issues/new) to start a new discussion.

-We have an IRC channel #pdp-10 on freenode.org that is quite active.
+We have an IRC channel #pdp-10 on libera.chat that is quite active.

 There is a [wiki](https://github.com/PDP-10/-READ--THIS-/wiki) with a page listing